omerfarukozturk/UIView-Shimmer/README.md

 ## Installation

 ### Manuel
-> Copy related extensions to your project.
+If you do not want to add extra dependency, just copy related extensions to your project.

 ```
 UIView+Extensions.swift